 The next problem was the choice of speakers.
 So much is happening in this digital revolution and how digital media affects the world of craft and making, but the selected speakers seemed weak at best in relating the topic to the audience.
 For example, Sheila Kennedy provided an outline at the beginning of her lecture and then never referred to it again.

 I've reviewed my extensive notes carefully for both speakers and links are provided (at the bottom of this post) to some of the projects they mentioned.

-The first speaker was Cat Mazza, the founder of microRevolt, a web-based project that hosts knitPro, a free web application that translates digital images into knit, crochet, needlepoint, and cross-stitch patterns, which is used in over 100 countries.
+The first speaker was Cat Mazza, the founder of microRevolt, a web-based project that hosts knitPro, a free web application that translates digital images into knitting, crochet, needlepoint, and cross-stitch patterns, which is used in over 100 countries.
 If you're interested in these media, perhaps you might want to look into the possibilities this program offers.
-This part of the lecture was informative, but unfortunately short lived.
+This part of the lecture was informative, but unfortunately short-lived.

 Image by SOFT ROCKER TEAM: Sheila KENNEDY, MIT Professor of the Practice of Architecture; James BAYLESS, KVA UC Intern; Kaitlyn BOGENSCHUTZ, KVA UC Intern; and others listed here.

 The second speaker, Sheila Kennedy, spoke about her "architectural" projects which were completely theoretical.
 Considering all the accolades on her website for her leadership in the Integration of Technology and Design, this was not communicated to the Craft Forward audience.
 Now, after a great deal of research for this post, I understand why her lecture was such a disconnect with this Craft Forward audience.
 She re-used a lecture given at other symposiums for industry/architecture, etc. It was not designed for this audience.
 No wonder why the audience was left quite confused.